How to Transfer Your Chase Ultimate Rewards Points the Smart Way

 IHG, which has the Intercontinental, Holiday Inn, and Crowne Plaza brands, is a program I'm not a big fan of.
 If you're an elite member (which pretty easy to do, since the Chase IHG card gives you Platinum status for free), you won't be given any of your benefits on an award stay.
 That being said, there's value in not paying out of pocket for a night on the road at a Holiday Inn, and they do have some nice properties in their Intercontinental brand to stay at, but those will cost up to 70,000 points a night – double what a top-tier Hyatt property would cost you.
 I value these points at about $0.005 cents per point, or half a cent.
 If you think about my valuation of Ultimate Rewards points (2 cents per point), it doesn't usually make sense to transfer.

-Marriott has finally detailed changes to their program in 2018, but this program still doesn't strike me as a great transfer partner for Chase.
-Marriott has some good properties around the world, and I know it's a popular choice for business travelers, though top-tier Ritz-Carltons will run you 70,000 points a night in cities like New York or Hong Kong currently.
-The new award chart will go as high as 105,000 points!
+Marriott is not the greatest transfer partner for Chase.
+Marriott has some good properties around the world, and I know it's a popular choice for business travelers, though top-tier properties will run you up to 105,000 points in 2019.

 Why do I love Ultimate Rewards points so much?